tannerjared/Gompertz/README.md

 |     99.1504|               0.4305|
 |     99.7926|               0.8610|

 The 2022 U.S. data show the Gompertz Law does not currently hold.
 Starting at age 30, it takes 15.47 years to double (which is well outside the about 8 years of the Gompertz Law).
-However, it only takes about 10 years to have the probability of death double from that at age 45.

-Gompertz's Law appears to not hold true in 2022.
+However, from age 45 it takes about 10 years, 9 years from age 55, 9 years from age 64, and then 7 years from age 73, and so forth to have the probability of death double.
+While Gompertz's Law appears to not hold true in 2022, we can average across time.
+If we simplify the data, between the ages 30–100 the annual death rate doubles on average every 7.8 ± 4.0 years.
+If we remove the final value where doubling occurs in less than one year (not strictly true because all deaths ≥100 are lumped together), the average is 8.64 ± 3.15 years.
+In that sense, while there is considerable variability, the doubling of death probability across much of the adult lifespan occurs about every 8 years.
+This suggests that the Gompertz Law holds true, although with the caveat that the rate is considerably slower between the ages of 30-60.

 ### Plot